SallySLJin/Online_Shopping_System/README.md

 python scraper/scrape_data.py
 ```

-The scraped data will be saved to the `data` directory.
+The scraped data will be saved to the `scraper` directory.

 ## Dataset Structure